 The truth is that all subject matter experts don’t always make great speakers.
 Additionally, some people can deliver a killer in-person presentation but fall short when presenting to a virtual audience.
-Here are a few tips that will help ensure that your webinar presenters are equipped to deliver an amazing and memorable presentation experience:
+We’ve compiled a few webinar presentation tips that will help ensure that your webinar speakers are equipped to deliver an amazing and memorable presentation experience:

 - Encourage speakers to have personality and add energy.
 It can sometimes be awkward when you have to present to your computer screen and you don’t have an in-person audience to infuse natural energy.
 Consider having another person in the room so the speaker feels like they are talking to an audience.
 Standing up to present (with the right headset to ensure audio quality) can also help ease a presenter who is more used to in-person events.

 - Speak the language of your audience.
-Know who is on the webinar – role, industry, department, etc. If you have a varied audience, that is okay, but be sure to acknowledge that on the live webinar and set the expectation that some of the content may not be completely applicable.
-This is also a great way to encourage post event follow-up if you are unable to address specific audiences.
+When preparing your webinar presentation, know who is on the webinar – their role, industry, department, etc. If you have a varied audience, that is okay, but be sure to acknowledge that on the live webinar and set the expectation that some of the content may not be completely applicable.
+This is also a great way to encourage post-event follow-up if you are unable to address specific audiences.

 - Include polls, breaks for questions, or even encourage attendees to openly use the chat window to share ideas.
 If the speaker is comfortable they may even address some comments on the live webinar.

 - Know the flow of the presentation and your story.

 - The webinar should address ONE thing.
 Don’t try to cram too much into a webinar, you will lose your learner and will simply run out of time.

 - Avoid cobbling together a presentation from old decks – start with the narrative first, then build the presentation.

 - Leave time at the end for questions and conversation.
 This can be a great way to infuse the participants own personal experiences around the topic.